Three X Sisters

 Jessie's family, the Yules, immigrated from Scotland.
 She grew up in Brooklyn, New York, and performed alongside her father, Arthur Yule.
 She was in the Brooklyn vaudeville circuit with the stage name "Baby Helen" when she was a child.
 By 1914, both the Hamiltons and Jessie were fairly well known in their respective industries.

 Pearl Hamilton began her career on Broadway as early as 1917.
 Her roommate during this era was Joan Page, another 'Stars of the Future' entertainer/singer.
 The average salary in 1919 was $22.00 per week for the All Jazz Revue "chorus girls."
 Pearl started out as a soft shoe (ballet style) and high-kick dancer, and received positive dance reviews.
 The Hamiltons began their professional singing careers in harmony at the Haymarket Theatre in Chicago, Illinois.
-Pearl watched a live performance of the Original Dixieland Jass Band in the Coney Island, New York scene, after her arrival to Broadway stages.
-Which was an early New York music inspiration.
+Pearl watched a live performance of the Original Dixieland Jass Band in Coney Island, New York after her arrival to Broadway stages, which also served as an early music inspiration.
 Some walk-on or cameo parts in silent films with Paramount Pictures showed their dancing talents.
-On August 17, 1919, Pearl's earliest known paired ragtime and jazz piano, was with the 'Jazz Quartet with the Morette Sisters' at the Fremont Opera House in Fremont, Ohio.
-Later to Chicago, Illinois at the Engelwood Theatre by August 27.
-A Morette Sisters New York favorite, the Star Theater in New York City.
+Pearl's earliest known paired ragtime and jazz piano took place on August 17, 1919 with the 'Jazz Quartet with the Morette Sisters' at the Fremont Opera House in Fremont, Ohio.
 December 30, 1920 paired broadway Pearl's musicianship and jazz piano.
-Since 1907, the Morette Sisters were accomplished and highly acclaimed instrumentalists.
-They played violins, alto viola, coronet, and trombone.
+Since 1907, the Morette Sisters were highly acclaimed instrumentalists of violin, alto viola, coronet, and trombone.
 The Morette Sisters also utilized duet singing along with the terpesciorian dance themes.
-They had a fluent knowledge of classical and dance music, as well as, the popular Ragtime (here primarily 1907-1910s) music of the day, and played it all very well.
-A fellow musician/entertainer Stan Stanley played the coronet and Saxophone.
-Songs the Morettes brought to the new troupe were "Danse d'eve", "Artist's Model" and ragtime favorites like "The Entertainer", and "Ragtime Cowboy".
-In 1920, Pearl and Violet (Hamiltons), had been part of the vocal chorus.
+They had a fluent knowledge of classical and dance music, as well as the popular Ragtime music of the early 1900s.
+Songs the Morettes introduced to the new troupe included "Danse d'eve," "Artist's Model," "The Entertainer," and "Ragtime Cowboy."
+In 1920, Pearl and Violet Hamilton had been part of the vocal chorus.
 A later addition was friend Jessie (Yule) Fordyce with the 'All Jazz Revue', the Swear Club (a women's club) was reviewed by The Billboard on January 10, 1920.
 Pearl, "a tall, willowy girl, Is a dancing wonder" as her artistry in dance had become well known.
-The Morette's had been part of "Oh Baby!", a burlesque theatre circuit act during the 1919-20 season had a sold out performance engagements.
+The Morettes had been part of "Oh Baby!", a burlesque theatre circuit act during the 1919-20 season had sold out performance engagements.
 Somewhere between a "one liner", as Pearl noted, harmony influence with the Morettes, and a viewed performance by the Ford, and Brox Sisters, then Pearl had decided to try trio harmonies for her dream trio.
-A song by that name "Oh Baby!" from 1924 must have been an adaptation.
-"Oh Baby!" must have carried over by the Morettes to the 'All Jazz Revue' showcase.
 The Hamilton Sisters and Fordyce later carried the "Oh Baby!" theme to the 1928 original broadway show "Rain or Shine".

 The trio started out on Broadway and in vaudeville, with Helen Kane Schroeder, the original Boop-boop-a-Doop Girl.
 Broadway singing styles, and Irving Berlin music had inspired this group.
-The trio did various song and dance acts, eventually settling for close harmony, which was associated with three-part harmony singing.
+The trio performed various song and dance acts, eventually settling for close harmony, which was associated with three-part harmony singing.
 The Hamilton Sisters and Fordyce earliest known performance together (as a trio team) was at B.F.
 Keiths Theater in Syracuse, New York, on May 13, 1923.
 In 1924, they also toured in vaudeville, with Helen Kane and Anna Mae Wong.
 Pearl's harmony trio had the musicianship of the Raymond Fagan Orchestra (a band with no known recordings); a band compared to Paul Whiteman or the Vincent Lopez Orchestras.
-Pearl Hamilton met Ed Santos (a Music Union member), who also had a lengthy stay with, early 1930s Red Nichols; according to Patty Andrews "He [Ed] played with Tony Pastor", she said.
+Pearl Hamilton met Ed Santos (a Music Union member), who also had a lengthy stay with early 1930s Red Nichols; according to Patty Andrews, "He [Ed] played with Tony Pastor".
 Ed played trumpet with Fagan's band, and a year later, Pearl and Ed married in Rochester, New York.
 During early July 1925, the Hamilton Sisters and Jessie Fordyce were singing at the Eighty-First Street Theatre.
 In 1926, the trio toured with another popular all-girl act, Jerry and her Baby Grands, appearing together at the Palace Theater in New York.
 They also toured together in Canada.

 The Hamilton Sisters and Fordyce gained enough success to tour abroad.
 After they departed from the "Stars of the Future" entertainment showcase in the spring of 1927, their management, fronted by Ed Wolfe, had them tour Europe.
 They departed by airplane at a Long Island airport with the American portion of New York's Savoy Orpheans musical unit during the week of May 23, 1927.